Loubrains/FuzzyMatcher/README.md

 - ~~Start program with New Project / Load Project dialogue box, and setup program accordingly~~
 - ~~Ability to save current state.
 (The framework is there, just need to select the appropriate variables to save)~~
 - ~~Ability to load previously saved state.
 (Same note as above)~~
-- Ability to delete categories.
+- Ability to delete categories. (right click or button?)
-- Ability to rename categories.
+- Ability to rename categories. (right click or button?)
 - Ability to switch back to multi from single (spit warning "can't go back").
 - When typing string, press enter to press associated button/do associated action.
+- Show percentages next to category counts
+- Handle NaNs/Missing data
 - ~~Redisplay category results upon category updates. (for currently displayed category, which may not be the one we're categorizing responses into)~~
 - Make an executable that includes the python script (for future editing).
 - Pass in a list of category names?